-A systematic review and meta-analysis of six randomized control trials (357 total patients) found that there is moderate-quality evidence that aerobic exercise therapy decreases the number of migraine days.
-Additionally, a review of the individual studies showed reductions in pain intensity (ranging from 20-54%) and attack duration (ranging from 20-27%).[xx]
+A systematic review and meta-analysis of 6 randomized control trials (357 total patients) found that there is moderate quality evidence that aerobic exercise therapy decreases the number of migraine days.
+Additionally, a review of the individual studies showed reductions in pain intensity (ranging from 20-54%) and attack duration (ranging from 20-27%). [[xx]]

-A randomized control trial looking at aerobic exercise (45 minutes, tree times per week, bike/cross-trainer/brisk walking) to help treat migraine headaches found that those in the exercise group, experienced a significant reduction in migraine headache burden and increased ability to participate in exercise activities.
-Compared to the beginning of the study, the exercise group also experienced a significant reduction in pain intensity, duration, and migraine frequency.[xoi]
+A randomized control trial looking at aerobic exercise (45 minutes, 3 times/week bike/cross-trainer/brisk walking) to help treat migraine headaches found that those in the exercise group, in comparison to the control group, experienced a significant reduction in migraine headache burden and increased ability to participate in exercise activities.
+Compared to the beginning of the study, the exercise group also experienced a significant reduction in pain intensity, duration, and migraine frequency. [pxi]